fqyuu/CatDM/README.md

 ## Usage

 Download datasets for training/evaluation.
+*NYC & TKY

 ### 0. Generate Candidates

+To filter POIs and reduce the search space.
 ```bash
 $ python train.py
 ```
-Run 'train.py' to filter POIs and reduce the search space.
-Here, Encoder 1 and filtering layers form a reasonable filter capable of reducing search space, i.e., reducing the number of candidates from which recommended POIs are selected finally.
+To train and evaluate Encoder 1 and Filter, we split each dataset into a training set, a validation set and a test set, here.
+Encoder 1 and filtering layers form a reasonable filter capable of reducing search space, i.e., reducing the number of candidates from which recommended POIs are selected finally.

-To train and evaluate Encoder 1, we split each dataset into a training set, a validation set and a test set, here.

 Note that the value of variable 'tf.flags.DEFINE_string' can be selected by train or test.

 ### 1. Rank POI

+To sort the POIs in the candidate set.

 ```bash
 $ python train_rankpoi.py
 ```
-Run 'train_rankpoi.py' to accurately sort the POIs in the candidate set.

 Note that the value of variable 'tf.flags.DEFINE_string' can be selected by train or test.